World[s] by: Michael Takeo Magruder - 05.2006

 Supported by:

-World[s] is a 2006 commission by Stanza for Soundtoys.net.
-It was made possible with funding from Arts Council England and generous support from The Watershed Media Centre, King’s Visualisation Lab, Centre for Computing in the Humanities, King’s College London and ParallelGraphics.
+World[s] v1.0 was commissioned in 2006 for Soundtoys.net with funding from Arts Council England and generous support from The Watershed Media Centre; King's Visualisation Lab, Centre for Computing in the Humanities, King's College London; and ParallelGraphics.